Dear You: Overview

 Musically, Dear You has been mainly described as emo, pop-punk, and punk rock.
-It has also been tagged as alternative rock, indie rock, and grunge, though Chris Norris of Spin discounted the latter, including it on a list of albums that were marketed as grunge despite not being so.
-Schwarzenbach's vocals evoked Morrissey, while the band were compared to the work of Green Day, Jawbox and Nirvana.
-Songs from earlier albums, such as "Bivouac" from Bivouac and "Conditional Oakland" from 24 Hour Revenge Therapy hinted at the gloomy direction that the band would explore on "Accident Prone" and "Jet Black".
-Givony said these two tracks evoked the work of Built to Spill, Spiritualized and Swervedriver instead of the Jawbreaker that made their debut album Unfun (1990) or 24 Hour Revenge Therapy.
+It has also been tagged as alternative rock, post-hardcore, and grunge, though Chris Norris of Spin discounted the latter, including it on a list of albums that were marketed as grunge despite not being so.
+While Dear You was the band's second release since Schwarzenbach's throat surgery, he was still getting to used to using his voice so he was not reliant on the loud shouting he did previously.
+Ozzi felt that Schwarzenbach's new method was "understated and subdued, replacing the occasional bark with a brooding rumble", which was closer to former Smiths frontman Morrissey, rather than hardcore punk vocalist Ian MacKaye.
+The press also picked up on the Morrissey comparison, while the band were compared to the work of Green Day, Jawbox, and Nirvana.
+Songs from earlier albums, such as "Bivouac" from Bivouac and "Conditional Oakland" from 24 Hour Revenge Therapy, hinted at the gloomy direction that the band explored on Dear You with "Accident Prone" and "Jet Black".
+Givony said these two tracks evoked the work of Built to Spill, Spiritualized, and Swervedriver instead of the Jawbreaker that made their debut album Unfun (1990) or 24 Hour Revenge Therapy.
 Dear You returned to the darker tone of Bivouac, though without that album's ambitious songwriting.
+Ozzi felt that "Accident Prone" and "Jet Black" were both the bleakest tracks on Dear You and the band's discography.

-Following the release of Bivouac, the band received a letter from a friend that stated, "you can't dance to pain", which Pfahler loved and wanted to name Dear You that instead of its final title.
-While 24 Hour Revenge Therapy was about a relationship with one person, Dear You dealt with the aftermath of that.
+Following the release of Bivouac, the band received a letter from a friend that stated, "you can't dance to pain".
+Pfahler loved this and wanted to give the album that as its title instead of Dear You.
+While 24 Hour Revenge Therapy was about a relationship with one person, Dear You dealt with the aftermath of the relationship.
 In an Alternative Press interview, Schwarzenbach called it the "death album", referring to the issues with his romantic life and the death of his close friends.
-In a 2022 interview, he said he had went through years of "wrestling with pretty brutal depression [...]
+In a 2022 interview, he said he had gone through years of "wrestling with pretty brutal depression [...]
 I can see my diagnosis is pretty clearly in a lot of those lyrics".
-Schwarzenbach said the band were aiming to expanded their musical palette, or else they would have broken up.
-Previously, the energy of performing would be the driving factor of the band's creativity; Schwarzenbach found it difficult screaming constantly as he explained: "I had to live the part of the brute in order to sing about it".
-He decided to sing more instead of scream, and subsequently wrote material in sing-able keys that would allow him better vocal control.
+Schwarzenbach said the band were aiming to expand their musical style, or else they would have broken up.
+Previously, the energy of performing was the driving factor of the band's creativity.
+Schwarzenbach found it difficult screaming constantly as he explained "[he] had to live the part of the brute in order to sing about it".
+He decided to sing more instead of scream, and subsequently wrote material in sing-able keys that allowed him better vocal control.